Difference between On-Page and Off-Page SEO

 Your page URLs should be easy for users and search engines to understand.
 They are crucial for maintaining the consistency of your site structure as you develop internal pages such as blog entries, subpages, and other kinds of pages.

-- If at all possible, utilize HTTPS because Google now considers it to be a good ranking element.
+• If possible, use HTTPS, as Google now considers it a ranking factor.

 Internal Linking:

-Internal linking is the process of using a hyperlink to point to other helpful pages on your website.
-It is essential for on-page SEO since it keeps users there for longer and informs Google that your site is valuable and noteworthy.
+Internal linking is the process of using hyperlinks to point to other relevant pages on your website.
+It is essential for on-page SEO, as it keeps users on the site for longer and informs Google that your site is valuable and noteworthy.

-Additionally, Google has more time to crawl and index your website pages the longer visitors stay on your site.
-This helps Google understand your website better and can make it show up higher in search engine results.
+Additionally, Google has more time to crawl and index your website pages, the longer visitors stay on your site.
+This helps Google understand your website better and can improve its visibility in search engine results.

 Mobile Responsiveness:

-Google started to prefer websites with quicker mobile speeds even for desktop searches.
+Google has started to prefer websites with faster mobile speeds, even for desktop searches.

-It is crucial to select a website hosting service, site design and theme, and content arrangement that is readable and usable on mobile devices.
+It is crucial to select a website hosting service, site design, and theme, as well as content arrangement, that is readable and usable on mobile devices.
 If you’re unsure if your site is mobile-ready, use Google’s Mobile-Friendly Test tool.

 Site Speed: